Auddity/Stat-Tracker-App/README.md

 This is a current **work in progress**.

-update --12/23/21 10:15am
+update --12/25/21 10:48am Merry Christmas
 [Live Site](https://stat-tracker-app.vercel.app/)

 ## App Function
 Input a players name, position, stat-value, and stat type.
 Then display it on screen sorted in order of stat leaders.
+Data stored to local storage.

 ## Purpose
 The purpose in building this app is for me to work with vanilla Javascript.
 Focusing on inputing data, storing data in local storage, displaying data, and updating data.

 ## Current Status
 #### Newest update
+The same player can show up in different catagories, and each player can be updated in the specific stat catagory regardless of how many catagories they are in.

+#### Past updates
 Stat Leaders - Added the players stat value in descending order.
 Refactor to make it easier to read and manage.

-#### Past updates
 Most simple UI, four values can be entered.
 It can submit, store, and display.
   - Input a new name and have it added to DOM & Storage & Displayed in the correct catagory.
   - Can input a name already existing and update DOM & Storage.

 ## Next Steps
-- Need the same player to show up in different catagories. e.g. a running back can have both rushing and receiving yards.
-  - Likely to change key in storage, to multiple keys based on catagory
+- Style selection options

 - Change DOM population from a page reload.